Unity Network Architecture: Peer-to-Peer vs Server Authority

 Recommended Reading

-Learn how procedural generation in Unity can create infinite levels, replayability, and scalable game content.
+Learn how to combine procedural generation and AI in Unity to create dynamic and scalable game worlds.